vigetlabs/blendid/CONTRIBUTING.md

 ## Deployment

-Blended is distributed via [npm](https://npmjs.com). npm is a package manager for JavaScript.
+Blendid is distributed via [npm](https://npmjs.com). npm is a package manager for JavaScript.

 ### Login to the Viget npm account